A lot or a little?

-Parents need to know that the movie includes some mildly scary images of the were-rabbit's transformation -- first in shadow and then in person.
+Parents need to know that Wallace & Gromit: The Curse of the Were-Rabbit includes some mildly scary images of the were-rabbit's transformation -- first in shadow and then in person.
 These images follow the werewolf pattern, with teeth, fur, paws, and snout indicating the beast's emergence.
 The townsfolk and one hunter in particular pursue the were-rabbit, with guns and garden tools (again, following classic horror conventions, as in Frankenstein).
 Characters drink at a party, and make occasional bawdy, Benny-Hillish sexual references, most of which will go over little ones' heads.

 What's the story?

 In WALLACE & GROMIT: THE CURSE OF THE WERE-RABBIT, Wallace and Gromit run a pest-riddance company, Anti-Pesto.
 Each night, they're alerted by the elaborate security system the townspeople have attached to their prized vegetable gardens, and go forth in their well-outfitted truck to capture (but never kill) the offending creatures -- typically rodents and rabbits.
 Wallace then deposits the animals in cages in his basement, where he keeps them supplied with carrots and lettuce.
 Wallace's desire to reprogram the bunnies so they won't desire veggies leads to an experiment that goes awry, and soon a giant were-rabbit is stomping through the town at night, ravaging the squashes and pumpkins, and threatening to shut down Tottington Hall's annual Giant Vegetable Competition.
 Wallace and Gromit are on the case.